Recreate Zuni Cafe's delicious breakfast treat at home with this recipe.

-If you don’t want to deal with Zuni’s crowds or live too far away to make the trek, you’ll be glad to know that the scones are a cinch to make at home.
+Savoring the tender sweetness of these scones is a fitting way to remember Zuni Cafe's beloved executive chef Judy Rodgers, whose death in 2013 saddened many food lovers.
 The simple dough gets its richness from whole milk and plenty of butter; the classic flavors come from fresh orange zest and dried currants (technically zante currants, a special variety of small, sweet grapes available in dry form at most groceries).
-As with any scone recipe, the key is to be gentle with the dough, mixing it just enough.
-“It’s really simple ingredients, combined without a lot of manipulation, so you end up with pure flavors,” Rodgers says.
-“Their updated small format makes them more fun to eat because you get the crunchy crust in every bite.”
-For a true San Francisco treat, enjoy the scones while they’re still a little warm from the oven. —Carolyn Jung
+As with any scone recipe, the key is to be gentle with the dough, mixing it just enough. —Carolyn Jung

 Makes 16 small scones